IKIM-Essen/ClusterDocs/docs/reference/access-ssh-vscode.md

 ## Configure the approved RCC target

-Use the host block supplied through the RCC rollout page or another trusted institutional channel.
-During the host-identity migration, RCC will distribute **RCC Connect**: a portable kit with a dedicated RCC configuration, host-CA trust file and connection test.
-It does not modify or delete entries for unrelated services in the ordinary `known_hosts` file.
+Use the current host block supplied through a trusted institutional channel.

-Until the rollout page says RCC Connect is active, continue using the currently approved configuration.
 The public alias used in this course is `{{ ssh_alias }}`.
 A safe client block has this shape:

 ```sshconfig
 Host {{ ssh_alias }}